“Wow, English has a lot of words!”

 And by learning the rest of the words in this list, you can even impress your English-speaking friends.
 The next time you hear one, tell your friends where the word originally came from!

 All right, are you ready?
 Let’s explore 45 common words that English “took” from other languages.

 45 Common English Words That Came from Other Languages

 Before or after reading this list, you may want to check out the video “Where Did English Come From?” on FluentU to learn more about how the language developed.
 FluentU takes real-world videos—like movie trailers, music videos, news and inspiring talks—and turns them into personalized language lessons.
 If you don’t have an account already, it’s a great tool for learning English.
-You can try it free for 15 days by signing up on the website, or you can download the app from the iTunes store.
+You can try it free for 15 days by signing up on the website, or you can download the app from the iTunes store or Google Play store.

 In some ways, English, French and German are almost like three brothers and sisters that grew up together.
 Each language influenced the other two languages in some ways, but one of the biggest influences on English was French.

 In fact, from the 9th century until the 14th century, a form of French was even the “official” language in the courts of England!
 During those years, the common (non-royal) people spoke an older form of English, while the kings, queens and members of the court spoke French.
 And to make it more confusing, most documents were written in Latin.